gregdek/logictest/README.md

 Tag 01.001: first commit to Project01 with the basic 4 tracks of sequencer data

 Tag 01.002: new 5th track added, "wurlitzer pattern 3"

+Tag 01.003: just a simple close, then reopen, then save with "no changes".